-I use to write the initials of the person in charge of an action, next to a short description of the action, and the due date.
-If it’s important, I highlight in yellow, if it’s critical, I highlight in red, and when it’s done, I « check » the initial, highlighting them in Green.
+I use to write the initials of the person in charge of an action, next to a short description of the action, and its due date.
+When the action is in progress, I highlight the initials in yellow, and when it’s done, I « check » the initials and highlight them in green.

 Disappointment : with typed text, you can only highlight in yellow !!!

-I thought I could use the « other » highlighter (in the Draw tab), but nope : it does not work with the mouse (OneNote desktop offers more flexibility for that matter)
+I thought I could use the « other » highlighter (the one in the Draw tab), but nope : it does not work with the mouse (OneNote desktop offers more flexibility for that matter).

 A workaround consists in copying the formatting (with the format painter), but that’s less than ideal…

-In order to get the actions / initials of the person in charge / due date well aligned, I use a table with 3 columns (this is intended to work with keyboard / typed text : pressing tab moves to the next column so things stay aligned easily, which visually help the follow-up).
+In order to get the actions+ initials of the person in charge + due date all well aligned, I use a table with 3 columns (this is intended to work with keyboard / typed text : pressing TAB switch to the next column so things stay aligned easily, which visually helps the follow-up).
 When I’m done, I hide the borders of the table.

 Missing feature : the Table menu don’t offer this option in OneNote for W10 (although Table Shading exists since October 2016)

 That’s it for today.
 But make sure to come back tomorrow for more.